gregoriomarchesini/Magnetometer-calibration/README.md

 The three calibration procedures proposed herein are **Manual Calibration(MC)**,**Non-Linear Least Square Calibration (NLLS)** and **Adjusted Ordinary Least Square Calibration (ALQ)**.
 All the three methods are briefly explained here together with a complete description of how to use the given scripts to solve the calibration for each method.

-It is important to note that only scale factor and hard ferromagnetic interfernce will be considered in the calibration as main sources of measurement bias, although non-orthogonalities and soft ferromagnetic interference are still present.
+It is important to note that only scale factor and hard ferromagnetic interference will be considered in the calibration as main sources of measurement bias, although non-orthogonalities and soft ferromagnetic interference are still present.
 The only method that is able to account for all the aforementioned sources of bias (hard/soft ferromagnetic interfernce, scale factors and non-orthogonalities) is the ALQ method, that is developed directly following the procedure described in [[2](https://www.researchgate.net/publication/303721929_Complete_triaxis_magnetometer_calibration_in_the_magnetic_domain)],[[1](https://www.researchgate.net/publication/39994614_Consistent_least_squares_fitting_of_ellipsoids)].
 Both MC and NLLS solve only for hard ferromagnetic interference (offset from now on) and scale factors.

 Given this semplifications, it is important to define a simple model that describes how the magnetometer senses and external magnetic field.
 A deeper and more precise description of this simplified model can be found in [[2](https://www.researchgate.net/publication/303721929_Complete_triaxis_magnetometer_calibration_in_the_magnetic_domain)]